-Storm Ophelia hit Ireland on October 16^{th, 2017}.
+Storm Ophelia hit Ireland on October 16th 2017.
 Ophelia was the farthest east Major Hurricane (Category 3 or higher) on record in the Atlantic Basin.
-It made landfall over Ireland as an extratropical storm resulting in observed wind speeds of up to 156 km/h, in a (3-second mean) gust, at Roche's Point station, County Cork.
+It made landfall over Ireland as an extra-tropical storm resulting in observed wind speeds of up to 156 km/h, in a (3-second mean) gust, at Roche's Point station, County Cork.

-A nationwide red status Severe Weather Warning (see www.met.ie for criteria) was issued by Met Éireann, such a warning is only used in circumstances where the weather conditions are deemed severe enough to endanger life.
+A nationwide red status Severe Weather Warning was issued by Met Éireann, such a warning is only used in circumstances where the weather conditions are deemed severe enough to endanger life.